 - Risk analysis should be included in this stage.
 Some useful parameters you want to consider include descriptions of potential risks, affectability, probability, mitigation, and associating costs.

 - Right people are needed for the right approach.
 Involving all the key stakeholders into this stage will help you keep the business requirement continuously updated, and also avoid potential conflicts.
-If your current in-house team lacks the expertise to implement the preferred approach, you can always outsource to a 3rd-party vendor.
+If your current in-house team lacks the expertise to implement the preferred approach, you can always outsource the tasks of Software QA Testing to a 3rd-party vendor.

 - Test artifacts must be reviewed in parallel with development.
 Change is the one constant nature of testing.
 Therefore, test planning must be in close alignment with new functionalities from the development team.
 To support this, you should always track and document your test planning.